 Can a student have more than one faculty mentor?

-Only one faculty member can be identified as "mentor" to work with the student, and must meet the guidelines.
+Only one faculty member can be identified as a "mentor" to work with the student and must meet the guidelines.
 However, others may assist the student on the project.

 Can graduate assistants serve as FUSE mentors?

 What needs to be included in my timeline?